Otjiwarongo: Health facilities

-Otjiwarongo District State Hospital is the biggest hospital in the town and very soon a Referral State Hospital will be built, it is mostly used by the middle and low income residents.
-A number of private clinics and hospitals are also present in the town, including a branch of MediCity Private Clinic.
+Otjiwarongo District State Hospital is the biggest hospital in the town, it is mostly used by the middle and low income residents.
+The private hospital, Mediclinic Otjiwarongo, serves the local and surrounding communities, as well as international tourists.

 Tourism

 The main interest for tourists is Otjiwarongo's proximity to the Waterberg Plateau Park.
 Otjiwarongo is home to the Cheetah Conservation Fund, an internationally recognized organization dedicated to ensuring the long-term survival of the cheetah through research, conservation and education.
-Also about 50 miles from Otjiwarongo is Okonjima, the home of the Africat Foundation, a cheetah and leopard rehabilitation centre.
+Also about 80 km from Otjiwarongo is Okonjima, the home of the Africat Foundation, a cheetah and leopard rehabilitation centre.

-On the edge of town is the Crocodile Ranch, one of the few captive breeding programs for the Nile Crocodile that has been registered with CITES.
+On the edge of town is the Crocodile Ranch, one of the few captive breeding programmes for the Nile Crocodile that has been registered with CITES.

 Built 15 km outside of town, the Omatjenne Dam provides artificial recharge of local groundwater.

 Transport

 Otjiwarongo has a well-developed road network.
 It is situated at the junction of the national road B1 that passes north–south through all of Namibia, the C38 to Outjo and further into Kunene Region in Namibia's north-west, and the C33 to Karibib, connecting the coastal towns of Swakopmund and Walvis Bay.
 Roads in town are likewise well-maintained, making Otjiwarongo one of the few Namibian towns that has tarred roads even in the townships.

 Otjiwarongo is connected to the national railway grid, run by TransNamib.
 Otjiwarongo railway station is situated downtown, connecting Otavi and the junction at Kranzberg, and branching off to Outjo.
 In front of the railway station stands the historic Locomotive No 41, originally brought from Germany to haul ore between Tsumeb and the port at Swakopmund.

-The town has an air strip, Otjiwarongo Airport.
+The town has an airstrip, Otjiwarongo Airport.
 There are plans to develop an international airport.